dtr-org/unit-e/doc/developer-notes.md

 - ThreadMessageHandler : Higher-level message handling (sending and receiving).

 - DumpAddresses : Dumps IP addresses of nodes to peers.dat.

+- ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

 - ThreadRPCServer : Remote procedure call handler, listens on port 7181 for connections and services them.